otrv4/otrv4/otrv4.md

 Note:

-(TODO: "is not equal to its own" is weirdly phrased) (TODO: the DH commit thing looks a bit out of place)
+(TODO: the DH commit thing looks a bit out of place)

-* If the receiving instance tag is not equal to its own, the message should be discarded and the user optionally warned.
+* The receiving instance tag must be specified and should match the instance tag the client uses to identify itself.
+Otherwise the message should be discarded and the user optionally warned.
 * The exception here is the DH Commit and Pre-key messages where the recipient instance tag may be 0, which indicates that no particular instance is specified.